HUPO-PSI/mzQC/meeting_notes/PSI2020-QC_Agenda.md

 # PSI2020 all-virtual conference agenda for QC track
 ## 1. We need a release-ready CV
 AP's:
-  a.
-Finish outstanding requests
+1. Finish outstanding requests
-  b.
-Formalise requirements and suggestions
+2. Formalise requirements and suggestions
 3. Check all entries against above requirements & suggestions
 4. Hierarchy organisation & visualisation
 5. Is something missing?
    - essentials (what are the essentials?)
    - priority *TODO*s (advertise participation/cooperation from/with specific tools/developers that might offer items on the list),
    - wishlist (if someone wants to join in the future, prepare entry points to work onwards from)

 ## 2. companion documents
 Work on the (companion) documentation for the standard specification.